thomaslupo/GistPublishPlugin/README.md

 # GistPublishPlugin

-A [Publish](https://github.com/johnsundell/publish) plugin which permits to embed Gist in your posts
+A [Publish](https://github.com/johnsundell/publish) plugin which permits to embed Gist in your posts.

+Why ? 👉 It's possible to copy/paste the gist code directly in your Publish website in one of your post / page but if you want to centralize your snippet / examples of code in [Gist](https://gist.github.com) or mention a gist from someone else without have to copy it, it could help.
+When building again your Publish website (when adding a new post for example), the embedded gists will also be refreshed automatically with potential updates of code.
+It's also possible to embed the gist thanks to a `<script>` HTML entity but it's less flexible for rendering, theming etc.

 ## 📦 Installation